J-0-3/http/README.md

 An set of HTTP related tools written in C. These are: a server, a client (like curl), a proxy and a reverse proxy (like nginx).
 All tools are built using CMake, and the server, proxy and reverse proxy have Dockerfiles so they can be containerised.

-Right now, I am only working on the HTTP server, and the other components are **not implemented**, but I will implement them once I'm finished with the server.
+Right now, I am only working on the HTTP server and client, and the other components are **not implemented**, but I will implement them when I get round to it.

 ## Compiling